 My love affair with classic literature started early when my father would read to me from Washington Irving's famous gothic tale The Legend of Sleepy Hollow.
-Irving's dreamy way in depicting the village of Sleepy Hollow resonated with my heartfelt feelings for my hometown of Shelburne Falls, MA: " ...a little valley, or rather lap of land among high hills, which is one of the quietest places in the whole world."
+Irving's dreamy way in depicting the village of Sleepy Hollow resonated with the heartfelt feelings I have for my hometown of Shelburne Falls, MA: " ...a little valley, or rather lap of land among high hills, which is one of the quietest places in the whole world."

 For the length of three years I worked closely with a team of professional writers and editors for the UK-based online music publication Rock My World.
-As a columnist, my duties were to collect music festival and tour coverage in literary, photographic, and video form.
-My column was updated weekly, with a number of my writings reflecting on rock and roll history.
+As a columnist my duties were to collect music festival and tour coverage in literary, photographic, and video form.
+My column was updated weekly with a number of my writings reflecting on rock-and-roll history.

 My novella Teatime in The Graveyard was self-published in September of 2018 through AuthorHouse and is available at Barnes & Noble, Amazon, and wherever books are sold.

 I received my GED through Greenfield Community College (Massachusetts) in 2005.
-I had a difficult time with (an interesting combination of) math and bullies, which encouraged my decision to leave high school.